 Note: The below letter from former Interim Director of Athletics John Johnson regarding the then impending tax legislation, which is now signed into law, was sent to CAF members, Dec.
 18, 2017.

-Update: Effective January 1, 2018, the IRS no longer considers priority athletic seating contributions to be tax deductible.
+Update: Effective January 1, 2018, the IRS no longer considers priority athletic seating contributions, including those made by gifts of stock, to be tax deductible.
 As with any contribution, please consult your tax professional about the impact this may have on you.

 Dec.
 18, 2017

 Thank you for your continued investment as a season ticket holder and CAF member.
 Your support at events with your attendance and financial contributions to WSU Athletics and the CAF make it possible for our student-athletes, coaches, and sport programs to achieve excellence in the esteemed Pac-12 Conference.